Community Engagement ManagerJun 17, 2021

-This is an extraordinary opportunity for an individual with knowledge and interest in community engagement and facilitation to support an organization on a national level that has already made significant impact in BC.
+This is an extraordinary opportunity for an individual with knowledge and interest in community engagement and facilitation to support an organization on a national level that has already made a significant impact in BC.
 The successful candidate will support the Director of Program Development and will work collaboratively with a high-performance staff team.

 Specific requirements include:

 - At least 5 years of experience in cross-cultural community engagement

 - Experience working directly with Indigenous communities, with a strong understanding of the reconciliation process

 - Analytic and decisive decision maker with the ability to prioritize and communicate to staff key objectives and tactics necessary to achieve organizational goals

 - Strong written and verbal communication skills; a persuasive and passionate communicator with excellent public speaking skills

 - Strong facilitation skills and past experience with cross-cultural dialogue

 - Confident working with a wide range of social groups